SergiuTiron/NetNote-App/README.md

 - To edit collections, press 'Edit Collections' inside the dropdown box.
 - Collection names can be changed either by double-clicking their name in the list or changing their name in the 'Title' text field (Names are unique and blank names are not allowed).
 - The server of a collection can be changed, and the user is informed through a label if the server is available or the path is valid (Although collections are not sent to that server as multiple servers do not need to be supported anymore).
 - Collections can be deleted if selected, and a confirmation appears.
-When collections are deleted, all of the notes inside them get deleted as well.
+When collections are deleted, all the notes inside them get deleted as well.
 - Collections can be added via the 'Add Collection' button.
 - There is a button for making the selected collection the default, called 'Make Default'.
 - The default collection can be accessed via the 'Default Collection' button inside the dropdown box.